YuShirota/GettingAndCleaningDataCourseProject/README.md

 ### Files included in project
 README.md       -   readme markdown text file.

-CodeBook.md     -   markdown text file than describes the variables, the data, and
+CodeBook.md     -   markdown text file that describes the variables, the data, and
                     another work performed to clean up the data

-run_analisys.R  -   R script that does all operations to make tidy data set from
+run_analysis.R  -   R script that does all operations to make tidy data set from
                     data represented at the web.

 ### Software requirements